stadelmanma/netl-ap-map-flow/examples/running-the-flow-model.rst

 Model Properties
 ----------------

-Sets various fluid and model properties.

  * :code:`FLUID-DENSITY:` value unit ;Density of liquid to use in Reynolds number calculation
  * :code:`FLUID-VISCOSITY:` value unit ;Viscosity of liquid
- * :code:`MAXIMUM MAP DIMENSION:` value ;Maximum number of blocks along either axis.
-Values close to actual axis size slightly improve runtime memory conservation relative to much larger values.
+ * :code:`MAXIMUM MAP DIMENSION:` value ;Maximum number of blocks along either axis (default 2000)

 Other Parameters
 ----------------

-Sets other important miscellaneous runtime parameters.

  * :code:`MAP AVERAGING FACTOR:` value ;The number of voxels required to span an edge of a grid block along the X or Z direction.
 Grid blocks are assumed square in the X-Z plane.
  * :code:`VOXEL SIZE:` value unit ;Specifies the voxel to meter conversion factor
  * :code:`ROUGHNESS REDUCTION:` value ;**The value is in voxels** Amount to symmetrically bring the front and back fracture surfaces together by.
- * :code:`CALCULATE PERCENTILES:` value1,value2,value3 ;A comma separated list of percentiles to calculate of various quantities during runtime.
+ * :code:`CALCULATE PERCENTILES:` value1,value2,value3 ;A comma separated list of percentiles to calculate for various quantities during runtime.
 Commenting this line out tells it to not calculate them at all
  * :code:`HIGH-MASK:` value ;**The value is in voxels** All data values in the aperture map above this value will be reduced to this value.
  * :code:`LOW-MASK:` value ;**The value is in voxels** All data values in the aperture map below this value will be raised to this value